pennomi/comics/README.md

 If you're unfamiliar with Docker, this might be a little tricky for you.
 It's worth learning though; power through it until you understand!

 - Install Docker and Docker Compose for your platform
-- Run `python deploy/generate_env.py` to set up the docker environment configuration.
+- Run `python generate_env.py` to set up the docker environment configuration.
 Answer `y` to the prompt if you're doing development work, or `n` if you're deploying a server.
-- Run `docker-compose build`
+- Run `docker compose build`
-- Run `docker-compose up -d`
+- Run `docker compose up -d`

 You now have a server running.
 Unfortunately it doesn't do much - we need to initialize the data or restore from a backup.

 ## Initialize Data From Scratch

-- Enter a shell on the docker django machine `docker-compose exec comics_django bash`
+- Enter a shell on the docker django machine `docker compose exec comics bash`
-- Create the database `python3 manage.py migrate`
+- Create the database `python manage.py migrate`
-- Add a superuser `python3 manage.py createsuperuser`.
+- Add a superuser `python manage.py createsuperuser`.
 Follow the prompts.
-- Collect static files `python3 manage.py collectstatic`
+- Collect static files `python manage.py collectstatic`
 - The site will now be running on `http://localhost`.
 (Note that this is running on port 80 unlike many development servers.)
 - Add Data into the [Django Admin](http://localhost/admin/).
 Set up at least one Comic and then give it at least one Page.
 The Comic should use `localhost` as its "domain" so the URL router knows where to find it.
 - Open [the Site](http://localhost) in a Web Browser.